themeteseyrek/backup-novit-website.github.io/positions/_posts/2021-12-08-graduate-scheme.md

 > We are looking for Engineers to take part in our **Graduate Scheme**.
 Start your career in machine learning by building your own edge AI device with its supporting ecosystem aided by our team.
 The programme involves on-site attendance (ODTU Teknokent, Ankara) and requires an existing right to reside and work in Turkey.

 ## A little about us:
-Novit.AI is a London based start-up developing novel machine learning solutions to achieve true global intelligence.
+Novit.AI is a London-based start-up developing novel machine learning solutions to achieve true global intelligence.
 We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to gather and disseminate insights.

 ## What is waiting for you:
 * An everlasting learning curve.
 Thrive and grow with us!